Syndicode

 Software quality assurance stimulates your team to analyze errors and improve them before the product reaches customers and hurts their satisfaction and loyalty.
 The quality assurance process aims to guarantee that a software product will work per the expectations without any problems.

-Assembling a QA team requires investments to search for the relevant expertise and equipment purchasing.
+Assembling a QA team requires investment in searching for the relevant expertise and purchasing equipment.
 While this is justified for long projects, you can outsource QA from a trusted web development partner for short or one-time development.
 Why is quality important for a business?
 Without it, you risk getting a product that behaves unexpectedly should something deviate in its environment.
 A sloppily made product is hard to update, and there is a high chance that should you want to add or remove something, you’ll have to rebuild the entire system from scratch.